Protecting Reproductive Rights

 Our answer is always that we believe that when women and girls can make their own choices about when and if to become pregnant, they can transform their lives and their communities.
 And we believe that the best way to catalyze that transformation is through deep partnership and engagement with civil society and communities who best understand the needs of the people they serve and who are both drivers of accountability and sources of technical expertise.

 It is our mission to remove the barriers that stand between women and girls and their sexual and reproductive health and rights, because we understand that at its core, the right to health is about the right to self-determination.
 That is why the promise of universal health coverage (UHC) based on a primary health care approach is so powerful.
-Its mandate of health for all, that all people have the promotive, preventive, curative, rehabilitative and palliative health services they need—without exposure to financial hardship—represents the highest political and financial commitment to the fulfilment of health as a human right.
+Its mandate of health for all, that all people have the promotive, preventive, curative, rehabilitative and palliative health services they need—without exposure to financial hardship—represents the highest political and financial commitment to the fulfillment of health as a human right.

 At PAI, we also see in universal health coverage an integrated, people-centered expression of many of the solutions we seek as a reproductive rights organization: